trianglegrrl/getdata-courseproject/examples/TESTING_README.md

 If `add(1, 4)` doesn't return `5`, it means the function is broken, and you should go back to fix it.

+## Move fast and break stuff

 It doesn't seem like a big deal with a function like this, but consider that you had a more complicated function.
 If you are changing something in that function, one small mistake could cascade through other parts of your program.
 Unit tests help you identify a problem and fix it before you roll your code out for people to use and grants to fund.

+## Executable documentation

+The other use of unit tests is as "executable documentation".
+This means you can run tests that return results, and if you look at the test, it tells you exactly how the function/module/method/whatever should behave.